qw245roar/stanford-faq/README.md

 ### Using ROAR Hosted Jupyter Environment

 Jupyter Notebooks are available at https://jupyter.stanford-roar.com.

-You get started with `10G` of space to host your code and models.
+Every participant has allocated `10 gigabytes` space in their `HOME` directory to host code, data and models.
+Your `HOME` directory is the notebook root directory in JupyterLab.

-To get a copy of Quickstart Notebooks that you can modify: copy them to your home directory by opening a Terminal console and typing:
+ROAR Bot SDK and tutorial notebooks are available at `/roar` read-only location of the JupyterHub session.
+To get a copy of Quickstart Notebooks and samplem model code that you can modify, simply copy them to your home directory by opening a Terminal windows from the Jupyter Launcher and run:

 ```
 cp /roar/*.ipynb .
 cp -r /roar/models .
 ```

-For more information about the ROAR Hosted Jupypter Environment, click [here](jupyterhub.md).

 #### Adding python packages